 Well, the time has come for a fascinating review that should fill any camera enthusiast with interest and curiosity, and that’s the review of Nikon’s newest flagship camera, the D5.
 It’s always exciting to see what new features and innovations are contained within the most expensive cameras that a manufacturer can offer and that is catered to those users looking for a perfect workhorse camera that will be a reliable tool for their work for many years.

 The camera that came before the D5, the D4S was an incremental update over its predecessor and still an excellent camera in its right, but the D5 promises to bring even more new stuff and improvements that are worth the change in the model number.
 Let’s see if Nikon managed to modernize their top of the line camera enough to justify a rather hefty investment for a lot of people.
-Let’s see if it’s still the camera that professionals will love and cherish, while the rest of the people will only dream about and look at its owners in awe and jealousy.
+Let’s see if it’s still the best DSLR camera that professionals will love and cherish, while the rest of the people will only dream about and look at its owners in awe and jealousy.
+Will it be overpowered by Lumix DC-GH4 or will it be on the list of best Nikon cameras?
+Find out here.

 The first you’ll notice about the D5 without even knowing what it holds as the camera is its build quality.
 This thing was built to last.
 It will endure everything from inclement weather and harsh environments to everyday use in the form of scratches, dings and even some drops that will make your heart skip a beat.
 It’s actually what you would expect for a camera that was designed for workaholics and photographers that need a reliable tool in any situation they find themselves in.
 When it comes to the features of the body itself, before dwelling deeper into the manual controls which it contains, we will first focus on the screen, since it’s one of the biggest new additions to this lineup of cameras.
 The first thing you’ll notice when comparing it to the D4S is a major increase in resolution, approximately by 2.5 times and it shows.
 The second point is the newly added touchscreen functionality.